tiffanysun1/mojo-gpu-puzzles/book/src/puzzle_19/puzzle_19.md

 ## Overview

 In this puzzle, we'll implement the attention mechanism as a custom MAX Graph operation.
-Attention is a fundamental building block of modern neural networks, popularized particularly [transformers](https://arxiv.org/abs/1706.03762), that allows models to focus on relevant parts of the input when making predictions.
+Attention is a fundamental building block of modern neural networks, popularized particularly by [transformers](https://arxiv.org/abs/1706.03762), that allows models to focus on relevant parts of the input when making predictions.

 Mathematically, the attention function is defined as: